-Though a 4K will have a better video quality than a full-HD, the chances are you are hardly going to shoot in 4K for your Youtube videos.
+Though a 4K will have better video quality than a full HD, the chances are you are hardly going to shoot in 4K for your Youtube videos.
 And even if you do, you won’t upload them in 4k.
 90% of the Youtubers don’t.

 Unless you’re creating documentary-style videos and you’re going to release your videos for TV or commercial purpose you don’t need a 4K video.

-Now, the reason why I don’t suggest newbie Youtubers to invest in a 4K action camera is that they’re often expensive.
+Now, the reason why I don’t suggest newbie YouTubers invest in a 4K action camera is that they’re often expensive.
 For example, SJCam Full-HD featured above costs about 5000 Rupees.
 A very similar SJCam with a 4K recording costs three times that price.
-So why invest in such an expensive motorcycle helmet camera when you don’t even know how far you’re going.
+So why invest in such an expensive motorcycle helmet camera when you don’t even know how far you’re going?

 So yea, SJCam SJ4000 with Full-HD gets second place in this list of the best camera for motovlogging.

-Though the two motorcycle helmet cameras featured above excel in everything (for a newbie vlogger) what they lack in is good audio quality.
+Though the two motorcycle helmet cameras featured above excel in everything (for a newbie vlogger) what they lack is good audio quality.